On-call firefighters

 Do on-call firefighters get paid?

-Yes, you receive a basic ‘retainer’ fee dependant on the number of hours cover you provide and then a positive hourly rate for attending incidents, community work and training.
+Yes.
+You receive a basic ‘retainer’ fee based on the number of hours of cover you provide.
+You then receive an hourly rate for attending incidents, training sessions, and community work.

 Is training provided?